devsuoa/contribute-to-open-source-workshop-2025/README.md

 npm run dev
 ```

+### 7. Login Credentials

+Username: `alice`

+Password: `password123`

+The login credentials will be saved for 1 hour, afterwards you need to login again.

 ## Making a Contribution

 These git actions can be performed anywhere in the project directory (unless there is a git submodule, which we don't in this example).